Alexander I. Platt

 Mr. Platt has also published several academic articles on securities enforcement and administrative law.

-Deciding Not to Decide: An Empirical Study and (Limited) Defense of Concurrences Without Opinion, Journal of Appellate Practice and Process (forthcoming 2016).
+Deciding Not to Decide: An Empirical Study and (Limited) Defense of Concurrences Without Opinion, 17 J. Appellate Practice & Process (forthcoming 2016).

 The Temptation of Martinez v.
-Ryan: Legal Ethics for the Habeas Bar, 8 Criminal Law Brief 1 (2013) (w/ Larry Kornreich).
+Ryan: Legal Ethics for the Habeas Bar, 8 Crim.
+L. Br.
+1 (2013) (with Larry Kornreich).